vishal2475/Thousand_stream/README.md

 # Thousand_stream

-#  Stream of Thoughts Similarity Checker – Full Explanation (Text Only)
+#  Stream of Thoughts Similarity Checker

 This project checks how similar a new thought is to known thoughts using text analysis techniques like TF-IDF and cosine similarity.